magnusfagerlund/lip/readme.md

 ```

 ##### attributes
 Sets attributes for the table.
 Each line in this node represent an attribute.
-Valid attributes at the moment are:
-tableorder, descriptive, invisible
 ```
 "attributes": {
                     "tableorder": "3",